maxim2266/str/README.md

 str_free(s);
 ```

-Composing strings and writing to a file:
+Same as above, but writing to a file:

 ```C
 FILE* const stream = fopen(...);